Philips Fair Hue and Phoenix smart ceiling pendant lamp review

 After renovating our Kitchen with down-lights, the last job to do was to work out what pendant ceiling lights to use.
 Now we already had invested into the Philips Hue ecosystem of lighting throughout our home, so the natural approach was to check out what cool lighting options Philips have on the market.

-We were lucky that Philips have just released a new range of Hue compatible ceiling and pendant lights, that actually look great and will suite our decor perfectly.
+We were lucky that Philips have just released a new range of Hue compatible ceiling and pendant lights, that actually looks great and will suit our decor perfectly.
 The five new flush and pendant lamps just released are the,

 Philips Hue White Ambiance Fair Suspension Review